-Because I often get the same questions from many of my readers, I’ve created this area as a sort of catch-all.
-Before emailing me a question, you might want to check below to see if the answer is there.
-If you don’t find what you’re looking for, email me your question/questions and I’ll get back to you as soon as I can.
+I often get the same questions from many of my readers.
+Before you send me a question, please read these FAQs to see if your answer is here.
+If you don’t find what you’re looking for, send me a message and I’ll get back to you asap.

 Contacting, Contracting, Inviting, Interviewing or Mailing Donny Bailey Seagraves

-How can I get permission to use an excerpt from Gone From These Woods?
-Go here.
+Q: How can I get permission to use an excerpt from Gone From These Woods?

-How do I get information on optioning the movie rights for Gone From These Woods?
+Q: How can I get information on optioning or buying movie rights to Gone From These Woods?